dsdanielpark/ExceptNotifier/README.md

 <br>

 # Applied in each application

+## Open AI - Chat GPT
 You can receive debugging information from ChatGPT via OpenAI's API when using the Except statement.
 The syntax remains the same, but you'll need to configure these two variables:
 `_OPEN_AI_MODEL`,`_OPEN_AI_API`

+## Google - Bard (ExceptNotifier v0.2.5 ~)
+You can receive debugging information from Google Bard via the python package [Bard API](https://github.com/dsdanielpark/BARD_API) when using the Except statement.
+The syntax remains the same, but you'll need to configure a variable:
+`_BARD_API_KEY`

 <br>